 Grey Alpha

-Former combat medic and survivalist Ivan Corby has lived through warzones, disasters, and the worst humanity has to offer — but nothing could prepare him for what he became.
+Former combat medic Ivan Corby has survived warzones, disasters, mountains, deserts, and more — but nothing could prepare him for becoming what he is now.

-Awakening inside a covert government facility, Ivan learns the truth: he carries Lykos Lyssavirus, a form of werewolfism.
-Imprisoned, studied, and stripped of freedom, he escapes years later with Qasim, a young Syrian boy who shares his fate.
+Awakening in a covert government facility, Ivan learned he carried Lykos Lyssavirus — a form of werewolfism.
+Imprisoned and studied for years, he finally escaped with Qasim, a young Syrian refugee who shares his fate.

 Now hiding in the wild, Ivan’s body changes month by month, his humanity slowly slipping away.
-Grey Alpha unfolds through Ivan’s letters and survival logs, written for the son who believes he’s already dead — a raw and unflinching record of one man’s fight to stay human in a world that calls him a monster.
+Told entirely through letters and survival logs, Grey Alpha is his account of a full life to the son who believes he’s already dead — a story of survival, and an examination of what it means to be human.